 Classically, paleomagnetic data is obtained from bulk samples, where the signal is obtained from the sum of all magnetic moments within the sample volume.
 This typically includes stable and unstable remanence carriers.
 With the advance of microscope imaging techniques (e.g., SQUID microscopes, Quantum Diamond Microscopes) it is now possible to spatially isolate the contribution of single grains or clusters of grains.
 Yet, despite recent advances in the inversion techniques to derive full vector information from the magnetic microscopy data, there is still no inversion protocol capable of obtaining the magnetization directions of each magnetic particle without using a priori information or physically separating the spatial position of each anomaly.
 Here we present an algorithm capable of automatically identifying the position of each magnetic anomaly source by combining signal processing and tridimensional Euler deconvolution.
 Subsequently, we recover both the direction and the intensity of the magnetic moment of each magnetic source with no need for any kind of additional information.
 The method presented here is a potential technique that may help increase the statistical accuracy of data obtained in paleomagnetic studies from magnetic microscopy data, especially in the case of complex characteristic remanent magnetization.

-Back to lab updates
+Back to news and lab updates

 How to cite: Ferreira de Souza Junior, G., Ivan Ferreira da Trindade, R., Uieda, L., Fu, R., and Araujo do Carmo, J.: Full vector inversion of magnetic microscopy data using Euler deconvolution as a priori information, EGU General Assembly 2023, Vienna, Austria, 24–28 Apr 2023, EGU23-4479, doi:10.5194/egusphere-egu23-4479, 2023.